Phil Westra, PhD: Professor

 Abby Barker: Graduate Student, Franck Dayan

-Olivia Todd: Graduate Student, Todd Gaines
+Olivia Todd: PhD student, Todd Gaines

-Mirella Farinelli Ortiz: Graduate student, Scott Nissen
+Mirella Farinelli Ortiz: Graduate student, Franck Dayan

 Majoring in Soil and Crop Science, with a concentration in plant genetics, breeding, and biotechnology, spring 2016 is my first semester as a student at Colorado State University.
 I am transferring in as a junior after recently completing an associate of science degree at AIMS Community College.
 A few months prior I joined the Gaines lab, where I have begun to learn molecular techniques and skills that will support my research interest and career goals.
 While assisting with several of the lab’s current projects I have been exposed to concepts such as gene copy number variation, molecular cloning, herbicide resistance mechanisms, plant metabolism and physiology, and more.
 I feel immensely grateful for the opportunity to gain this knowledge and experience.